All Episodes

 Sure.

-Um one, while I disagree with your characterization of Miss Fluke, I would note that having been in law school um several decades ago, women, even then, and very much so today, and especially in Georgetown, would have no problems asking their male contemporaries for contributions to sexual protection.
+One, while I disagree with your characterization of Ms. Fluke, I would note that having been in law school several decades ago, women even then, and very much so today, and especially in Georgetown, would have no problems asking their male contemporaries for contributions to sexual protection.

-So the first question is Is the forty percent represented by Miss Fluke indicative of participation of sexual activity with men in a superior position of power for whom they would be reluctant to ask for contribution, such as professors or supervisors, everybody knows professors internships.
+So the first question is, is the 40% represented by Ms. Fluke indicative of participation of sexual activity with men in a superior position of power for whom they would be reluctant to ask for contribution, such as professors or supervisors.

 Everybody knows professors are exempt.

-Okay, so there's a different uh degree of of status for women, so that now it's embarrassing to ask the guy.
+Okay, so there's a different degree of status for women, so now it's embarrassing to ask the guy, why ask me?

 Why go to a congressional committee and demand it?